sicordero/sicordero.github.io/content/authors/admin/_index.md

 ---

-## About Me
+## About

-Isabel is a lifelong New Yorker with a multi-faceted background, including: event coordination, inclusionary project management, archaeology, creative- and copy-writing, ice-penetrating radar interpretation, and premier league football.
-She is an effective communicator who enjoys collaborative work, while also independently motivated.
+Isabel is a lifelong New Yorker with an interdisciplinary background.
+Her skills in event coordination, inclusionary project management, ice-penetrating radar interpretation, and copy-editing have shaped the way she approaches scientific research support.